HaidarIDK/Binance-Super-Smart-Chain/README.md

-# Binance Super Smart Chain (BSSC)
+Binance Super Smart Chain (BSSC)

+You can airdrop yourself BNB on your local network using the built-in faucet for testing.

-Binance Super Smart Chain (BSSC) is built on Solana's proven speed, low fees, and powerful developer ecosystem.
+Binance Super Smart Chain (BSSC) is built on Solana’s proven speed, low fees, and powerful developer ecosystem.
 It introduces BNB as the native token, helping BNB become what it could have been and should be: faster, cheaper, and better.

-**In short: BSSC = Solana's performance with BNB as the gas token.**
+In short: BSSC = Solana's performance with BNB as the gas token.

-## Important: What BSSC Actually Is

-**BSSC is a complete fork of Solana** - this means:
-- ✅ **BNB as native gas token** - BNB is truly native to the network
-- ✅ **Solana's performance** - Same 65,000 TPS, sub-cent fees, sub-second finality
-- ✅ **Total control** - Your own validators, RPCs, explorers, bridges, listings
-- ⚠️ **Separate network** - It's NOT Solana mainnet anymore
-- ⚠️ **Must bootstrap ecosystem** - You lose Solana mainnet's network effects and liquidity

-**Trade-offs:**
-- **Pros**: Complete control, BNB truly native, Solana-level performance
-- **Cons**: Must build your own ecosystem from scratch, lose Solana's existing decentralization/liquidity

-## Project Overview
+Project Overview

-- **Base Technology**: Forked from Solana (The better blockchain)
+Base Technology: Forked from Solana (The better blockchain)

-- **Transformation**: SOL → BNB (1 BNB = 5.1 SOL, same precision, same performance) 1 to 1 real world
+Transformation: SOL → BNB (1 BNB = 5.1 SOL, same precision, same performance)

-- **Status**: Complete, tested, and deployed
+Status: Complete, tested, and deployed

-- **Backward Compatibility**: 100 percent, existing Solana programs and code still work
+Backward Compatibility: 100 percent, existing Solana programs and code still work

 This project shows how a blockchain can be adapted to run on a different token while preserving all technical advantages.

-## Key Changes Made
+Key Changes Made

-### 1. Native Token System
+1. Native Token System

-- Replaced all references to SOL with BNB
+Replaced all references to SOL with BNB

-- Updated conversion functions (`lamports_to_bnb`, `bnb_to_lamports`)
+Updated conversion functions (lamports_to_bnb, bnb_to_lamports)

-- Changed the currency symbol from ◎ to BNB
+Changed the currency symbol from ◎ to BNB

-- Ensured backward compatibility so SOL-based code still runs without changes
+Ensured backward compatibility so SOL-based code still runs without changes

-### 2. Version System
+2. Version System

-- Added a new Client ID for BSSC so nodes are uniquely identifiable
+Added a new Client ID for BSSC so nodes are uniquely identifiable

-- Debug and logs now clearly show "Binance Super Smart Chain" instead of Solana
+Debug and logs now clearly show "Binance Super Smart Chain" instead of Solana

-### 3. CLI Tools
+3. CLI Tools

 Command line tools renamed:

-- `solana` → `bssc`
-- `solana-keygen` → `bssc-keygen`
-- `solana-validator` → `bssc-validator`
+solana → bssc

+solana-keygen → bssc-keygen

+solana-validator → bssc-validator

 Help texts and cluster references updated for BSSC branding

-### 4. Genesis Configuration
+4. Genesis Configuration

-- Community pool initialized with 500,000 BNB
+Community pool initialized with 500,000 BNB

-- All token amounts updated to use BNB instead of SOL
+All token amounts updated to use BNB instead of SOL

-- Faucet ready for developers to test with BNB
+Faucet ready for developers to test with BNB

-## Final Result
+Final Result

 The project successfully forks Solana into Binance Super Smart Chain, a blockchain that is:

+Fast (65,000 TPS)

+Cheap (sub-cent fees)

+Familiar (BNB as the native token)

+Compatible (all Solana tools and code still work)

+BSSC builds on Solana’s strengths and adapts them to the Binance ecosystem with BNB as the gas token.

+Final Result

+The project successfully forks Solana into Binance Super Smart Chain, a blockchain that is:

-- **Fast** (65,000 TPS)
+Fast (65,000 TPS)

-- **Cheap** (sub-cent fees)
+Cheap (sub-cent fees)

-- **Familiar** (BNB as the native token)
+Familiar (BNB as the native token)

-- **Compatible** (all Solana tools and code still work)
+Compatible (all Solana tools and code still work)

-BSSC demonstrates how existing blockchain technology can be adapted to a new ecosystem without losing performance or compatibility.
+BSSC builds on Solana’s strengths and adapts them to the Binance ecosystem with BNB as the gas token.

-**As Mert envisioned in this post, now BNB is fast, cheap, and compatible.**
+As Raj envisioned in this post
+, now BNB is fast, cheap, and compatible.

 ## Running BSSC as Production Network